YaoGroup/DIFFICE_jax/paper.md

 Additionally, a more effective approach to prevent overfitting and enhance training efficiency is to re-sample data and collocation points with higher concentration in areas where the spatial profile of the network error or equation residue is larger.
-This residual-based resampling scheme is embedded in the `pinnIceShelf` package as a default training setting.
+This residual-based resampling scheme is embedded in the `DIFFISH.jax` package as a default training setting.

 Fifth, large ice shelves, such as Ross, contain local structural provinces where physical quantities often have dense local variations.
 These local variations are difficult to capture with a single neural network due to the spectral biases of networks [@rahaman2019spectral].
-To address this challenge and ensure that PINNs capture those spatial variation precisely, the pinnIceShelf package adopts the approach of extended physics-informed neural networks (XPINNs) [@jagtap2020extended] for studying large ice shelves.
+To address this challenge and ensure that PINNs capture those spatial variation precisely, the DIFFISH.jax package adopts the approach of extended physics-informed neural networks (XPINNs) [@jagtap2020extended] for studying large ice shelves.
 This method divides the training domains into several sub-regions, with different networks assigned to each.
 In this approach, each network is trained to learn a specific sub-region of the large ice shelf,